zeronines/zerodownsw-update/README.md

 *      Instructions
 ***********************************************

 1.)
-Download the update utility
+Download the update utility to the ZeroDown Software Instance.
+Any SSL Certificates and Configurations will
+    need to be reinstalled/configured.
+Backup the SSL Certificate prior to updating ZeroDown Software.

 zdsupdate.tar